Charlotte Sometimes (song): Recording

 The single was recorded over 16 and 17 July 1981 at Mike Hedges' Playground Studio, named by Robert Smith, in between European festival dates and an upcoming North American tour.
 Production was overseen by Hedges and the band themselves.

 Music video

 On advice by Fiction label owner Chris Parry, the music video for "Charlotte Sometimes" was filmed at Holloway Sanatorium.
-It features the character of Charlotte recreating scenes from the story in the presence of the band, while Smith mimes the words of the song.
+It features an actress portraying a schoolgirl and the character of Charlotte recreating scenes from the story in the presence of the band, while Smith mimes the words of the song.

 Release

-The song reached No. 44 in the UK Singles Chart.
+The song reached No. 44 on the UK Singles Chart.
+It was later included on the bonus disc of the deluxe edition of Faith, released in 2005.

 Live takes were included on the Concert and Paris albums.

 Reception

 The book The Rough Guide to Cult Pop called the song "a goth masterpiece of doomed beauty and ruined elegance".